Ken Avery begins his 11th year as Gardener.

 Friends’ Board member Wilber Tusler reported to the Friends Board:

 On March 25, Mr. Tusler and Mr. Thorn met with Superintendent Ruhe.
 They reviewed the proposed location of the building, the drawing of the proposed structure and with some suggestions from the Park Board members present, it met with approval.
-The Park Board agreed to do the excavating for the slab but the Friends contractor must excavate the footings.
-Many other small details were agreed upon but also including the agreement to change the name of the Garden by adding “and Bird Sanctuary” to the name as the Friends had suggested.
+The Park Board agreed to do the site grading for the slab but the Friends contractor must excavate the footings.
+Many other small details were agreed upon but also including the agreement to change the name of the Garden by adding “and Bird Sanctuary” to the name as the Friends had suggested in 1968.

 “Winter passes and the coldness has flown.
 Spring keeps the promise of a new beginning and fulfills our hopes of another garden.
 On every side are signs of life renewed.
 When the season is once launched it all goes too fast.
 It's hard to do justice to this spring that will never return.
 Spring is rushing past so swiftly.
 The glorious time of bloom for April and May merges so gently hardly to be noticed.”